punk-domains-2/docs/contracts/standard/tld-contract.md

 Output:

-- Domain holder's selected URL
+- Domain metadata as string (either base64-encoded or an URL)

 ## Write methods